Federated Credential Management API

 Note: The globalObject is not currently passed onto the [[DiscoverFromExternalSource]](origin, options, sameOriginWithAncestors) algorithm.
 See issue.

-To create an IdentityCredential given an IdentityProviderConfig provider and a globalObject, run the following steps.
-This returns an IdentityCredential or failure.
+To create an IdentityCredential given an IdentityProviderRequestOptions provider, a CredentialRequestOptions options, and a globalObject, run the following steps.
+This returns an IdentityCredential or a pair (failure, bool), where the bool indicates whether to skip delaying the exception thrown.

 1. Assert: These steps are running in parallel.